London and Renewable Energy

 However, you probably want a quick estimate of how much money you will need to invest.
 We can also help you with that.
-Solar PV systems, which convert sunlight into electricity, cost around £3,000 and £8,000, but can save £120 per year and make a further £800 a year from selling power back to the National Grid.
+Solar PV systems, which convert sunlight into electricity, cost around £3,000-8,000 but can save £120 per year and make a further £800 a year from selling power back to the National Grid.
 Solar thermal systems, which convert sunlight to heat water, cost on average £4,000 and will save approximately 10% on your gas bills.
 Remember, this is just an estimate but the exact price will depend on many factors.

 It is also important that you take the decision of investing in solar energy not only based on price.
-You should take into account that solar panels that are connected to the grid will actually pay back after approximately 8-10 years and after that you will make money out of them.
+You should take into account that solar panels that are connected to the grid will actually pay back after approximately 8-10 years and after that, you will make money out of them.
 Moreover, by investing in solar energy you are reducing your carbon footprint and helping mitigate the climate change.

 Are There Grants For Solar Energy in London?

-- the size of your system.
+- The size of your system.

-- the technology you have installed.
+- The technology you have installed.

-- when you have installed it.
+- When you have installed it.

-- who has installed it (you need a certified installer to be eligible for the tariff).
+- Who has installed it (you need a certified installer to be eligible for the tariff).